AIRCentre/julia-web-app-example/README.md

    ]add Dash
    ```

-   Then, exit out of julia terminal py pressing `Ctrl+D`.
+   Then, exit out of Julia py pressing `Ctrl+D`.

-   Let's see what this command is doing:
+   Let's see what these commands are doing:
-   - `julia --project`: Starts Julia's terminal interface usning the current directory as the Julia environment.
+   - `julia --project`: Starts Julia's terminal interface using the current directory as the Julia environment.
    - `]`: Enters Julia's package manager interface.
    - `add Dash`: Installs the Dash package as a dependency of the project.